 You may have seen that a petition was recently delivered to the council, asking that we continue to plant Imperial Gardens and the Promenade Long Gardens with formal seasonal flowers in October and June.
 The petition is now closed and will be debated at a council meeting on 16 October 2017.

 There is also an online petition asking the council to promote and implement, where practicable, sustainable planting across all of Cheltenham’s parks and gardens including Imperial Gardens and the Promenade Long Garden.
-This petition is due to close on 30 November 2017.
+This petition closed on 30 November 2017.